A Sicily or Sardinia Tour?

 Sicily and Sardinia’s dazzling beauty, historic towns, and vibrant culture have made them a popular filming location for many movies and recent TV shows.

 Palermo appears in many scenes of The Talented Mr Ripley (along with other Sicilian locations), Ocean’s Twelve, and Indiana Jones and the Dial of Destiny.
-Many more Italian movies were inspired by Sicily’s gutsy soul such as Malena, Il Postino, and Nuovo Cinema Paradiso, just to mention a few.
+Many more Italian movies were inspired by Sicily’s gutsy soul, such as Malena, Il Postino, and Nuovo Cinema Paradiso, just to mention a few.

 Sardinia as a Movie Set and a Retreat for Actors

-This story of a woman and a man who get lost on a small boat for days, needed a prime location with breathtaking coastlines and crystal clear waters that both the original movie and the remake found in Sardinia, although in two different locations (Tavolara island and Maddalena archipelago).
+This story of a woman and a man who get lost on a small boat for days needed a prime location with breathtaking coastlines and crystal clear waters that both the original movie and the remake found in Sardinia, although in two different locations (Tavolara Island and Maddalena Archipelago).

 Another older Italian classic Red Desert (Il Deserto Rosso, 1964) directed by Michelangelo Antonioni, features the industrial landscapes of Cagliari.

-Sardinia also appears in 007: No Time to Die, The King’s Man, and many more.
+Sardinia also appears in 007: No Time to Die, The King’s Man, and numerous other films.

 Choosing between a Sicily or Sardinia small group tour